Distinguished Professor Ricardo F. Muñoz

 Dr Lance O’Sullivan

 Lance has been recognised nationally for being an disruptor and champion for ensuring that health care is delivered to the most important of our society-children particularly those with high health and social needs.
 Lance lives by the famous quote of Sir Fedrick Douglas that reflects the value of our children.
-He created NZ’s first digital health program (iMOKO™) for children across the country that delivers health services to communities of children in minutes and hours rather that hours and days.
+He created New Zealand’s first digital health program (iMOKO™) for children across the country that delivers health services to communities of children in minutes and hours rather that hours and days.

 Professor Sally Merry